chicago-aiscience/generative_chem_reactive_structures/README.md

 3. Remove atom count from `train_and_eval_egnn.py` - make it more general
 4. Include masking example.
 5. Provide context for what the dataset are and what format they are in - how they were created and how to work with them. - add figures for what these datasets are.
-6. Add bonus for the full reaction pathway from Halo8
-7. Identify where participants should make modifications or how they can integrate the baseline with their solution.
+6. Identify where participants should make modifications or how they can integrate the baseline with their solution.
 Add to the codes.
-8. Provide an example of how to evaluate solution, I think there is a evaluation script that shows improvement but I am not sure where it is.
+7. Provide an example of how to evaluate solution, I think there is a evaluation script that shows improvement but I am not sure where it is.
-9. RMSD evaluation metric in README
+8. RMSD evaluation metric in README
-10. Include a bonus folder with the Halo8 dataset - include
+9. Include a bonus folder with the Halo8 dataset - include

 # Generative Chem Reaction Structures Hackathon